maddy9859/devlog/README.md

 ## Usage

 Fork it and follow markdown or github style of documenting your stuff.
+Send PL's